consbio/mbgl-renderer/README.md

 with your raster or vector tiles.
 This saves considerable time during rendering compared to using map services over the web.

+This package is intended to help with generating static maps for download or use in reports, especially when combined with your own styles or overlays.

+If you are only using hosted Mapbox styles and vector tiles, please use the [Mapbox Static API](https://www.mapbox.com/api-documentation/#static) instead; it is more full featured and more appropriate for static Mapbox maps.

+### Attribution

+Please make sure to give appropriate attribution to the data sources and styles used in your maps, in the manner that those providers specify.

+If you use Mapbox styles or hosted tiles, make sure to include appropriate [attribution](https://www.mapbox.com/help/how-attribution-works/) in your output maps.

 ## Installation

 `yarn add mbgl-renderer`